The foundations of spectral computations via the Solvability Complexity Index hierarchy: Proofs of Theorems on Unbounded Operators on Graphs

 If $\lambda_k\in[j/m_2,(j+1)/m_2)$ then $\tilde{\lambda}_k=(j+1)/m_2$ and hence $\left|\tilde{\lambda}_k-\lambda_k\right|\leq 1/m_2<\epsilon$. \end{proof}

-\begin{remark} Of course, in practice, there are much more computationally efficient ways to numerically compute eigenvalues or singular values - the above is purely used to show this can be done to any precision with finitely many arithmetic operations. \end{remark}
+\begin{remark} Of course, in practice, there are much more computationally efficient ways to numerically compute eigenvalues or singular values.
+The above is purely used to show this can be done to any precision with finitely many arithmetic operations.
+Computing the eigenvalues and eigenvectors of finite-dimensional matrices dates back to Wilkinson \cite{MR0184422}, with guaranteed convergence for self-adjoint matrices via Wilkinson shifts, see \cite{parlett1998symmetric}.
+It is not completely straightforward to deduce Corollary \ref{eigs_fin_mat} via the QR algorithm with Wilkinson shifts, as one has to deal with halting criteria to achieve the correct precision.
+Moreover, one must approximate roots to extract the approximate eigenvalues from a potential $2 \times 2$ matrix block.
+One could make the cost of the method in Corollary \ref{eigs_fin_mat} logarithmic in the desired accuracy by using interval bisections.
+This is beyond the scope of the present paper (and not its purpose).
+For a polynomial-time (but impractical) algorithm for eigenvalues and eigenvectors based on Newton's method, see \cite{armentano2018stable}. \end{remark}